 Using a slow cooker

 If you have a slow cooker, it is wonderful for making stock.
-In a large pan, brown the vegetables in olive oil and then transfer into the slow cooker.
+In a large pan, brown the vegetables in olive oil and then transfer them into the slow cooker.
 Leave the chicken in one piece and combine the ingredients in a slow cooker.
 Cook on high for three hours.
 Remove the meat, switch temperature to low, and cook the bones for at least eight more hours (the longer, the better).
 Add to a saucepan without a lid and reduce on low to medium heat until you reach the desired concentration.